CD10 Core: Running a Game

 Any villain that you can relate to in any way and have depth and a clear motivation is a good nemesis.

 Experience in CD10 is gained not by completing quests or defeating monsters but by playing the game.
 The party that participates in a session gets experience depending on what happened in the session.
 The Keeper can also award additional points to individuals for anything she likes and reward good behaviour in the group.
-Experience points are spent either in session as jer points or after the session on improving skills or acquiring abilities.
+Experience points are spent either in session as hero points or after the session on improving skills or acquiring abilities.

 These are examples of points awarded to the entire group.
 The Keeper and the group are encouraged to come up with specifics that fit their group.
 However, progression is designed for between two to five experience points per session so that try and maintain that.